 Rock Hill, SC is quickly becoming a destination for food lovers!
 The city boasts an array of local coffee roasters, craft breweries, and a growing scene of locally owned restaurants.

-For the caffeine lovers out there, you can find fresh cold brews and specialty lattes.
-Beer connoisseurs will be delighted to find numerous local breweries in town.
-And if you’re looking to sample a variety of locally made eats all in one place, Powerhouse Food Hall is the perfect option – this incredible space offers dishes ranging from tacos to ramen to southern cuisine.
+And if you’re looking to sample a variety of locally made eats all in one place, Powerhouse Food Hall is an option – this refurbished space offers vendors ranging from Caribbean to southern cuisine.

 Stop by and taste your way through Rock Hill’s growing food scene!
-Here are a few to get you started:

 8. Rock Hill Coffee Roasters

-Rock Hill Coffee Roasters is a passionate business making waves in Rock Hill, South Carolina.
-From their mobile coffee cart to their weekend trailer at PetSmart and full-fledged coffee shop opening this week (August 18th), you can find them in several spots.
+You can find them in several spots from their mobile coffee cart, to their weekend trailer at PetSmart, and full-fledged coffee shop in downtown Rock Hill.
 They are dedicated to providing quality coffee and fostering community in the area.

-Rock Hill Coffee Roasters offers lots of fun drinks on their menu, such as Pineapple Coconut Lattes and coffee-infused mocktails.
+Rock Hill Coffee Roasters offers a rotating list of fun drinks on their menu, such as Pineapple Coconut Lattes and coffee-infused mocktails.
 In addition to espresso beverages, they sell a variety of locally roasted coffee beans, ethically sourced from coffee farms around the globe.
-You can enjoy their brews at Mercantile and Rise and Shine, or order their Fair Trade beans directly.

 They have a mission to see more local businesses flourish by supporting them through collaborations and special events.
 Look for Rock Hill Coffee at the Bloom Coffee Festival with the Mercantile, or catch their mobile cart at pop-ups with Liberty Book Co.